Comparing Variable Selection and Model Averaging Methods for Logistic Regression: Materials and Methods

 \begin{itemize} \item \textbf{Root Mean Squared Error (RMSE)}: The Root Mean Square Error (RMSE) measures, on average, how far the estimated coefficients are from the true coefficients (associated to the DGM).
 A lower RMSE indicates that the estimated coefficients are more accurate, where

-\item \textbf{Interval Score (IS)}: The interval score \cite{Gneiting2007} is a measure to assess the quality of confidence/credible intervals for the coefficients.
+\item \textbf{Mean Interval Score (MIS)}: The interval score \cite{Gneiting2007} is a measure to assess the quality of confidence/credible intervals for the coefficients.
 It is calculated as the interval width penalized by the missed coverage when the true value lies outside the interval.
 The smaller interval score the better.

-where $l$ and $u$ are respectively the lower and upper bound of the confidence/credible interval, and $2/\alpha$ is a penalization coefficient for the missed coverage, with $\alpha = 0.05$. \item \textbf{Area Under the Precision-Recall Curve (AUPRC)}: This metric evaluates the overall quality of model selection by assessing how effectively it identifies truly relevant variables among those that have been selected, without relying on a threshold for inclusion probability.
+where $l$ and $u$ are respectively the lower and upper bound of the confidence/credible interval, and $2/\alpha$ is a penalization coefficient for the missed coverage, with $\alpha = 0.05$.
+We compute the mean interval score (MIS) for all coefficients in a data set. \item \textbf{Area Under the Precision-Recall Curve (AUPRC)}: This metric evaluates the overall quality of model selection by assessing how effectively it identifies truly relevant variables among those that have been selected, without relying on a threshold for inclusion probability.
 A higher Area Under the Precision-Recall Curve (AUPRC) indicates better identification of relevant variables while minimizing the number of false positives. \item \textbf{Brier score}: The Brier score \citep{brier1950verification} is a measure used to quantify the accuracy of binary probabilistic predictions on held-out test data.
 It is defined as the mean squared difference between predicted probabilities and the actual binary outcomes.
 Lower Brier scores indicate better calibrated and more accurate predictions:

 \end{itemize}